uwc-eresearch/user_documentation/docs/getting_started/requesting_access.md

 ## Upload your ssh public key

-An ssh key pair is used for authentication when logging into the Meerkat Cluster.
+An ssh key pair is used for authentication when logging into the Meerkat cluster.
 When you create a ssh key pair you create a private and public key.
 Never share your private key with anyone.
 Follow these [instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to generate an ssh key pair.

 On the Gitea portal: